Share purchase agreement: the basics

 Heads of Terms of Agreement

 The heads of terms is an important commercial document in the sale process and should be agreed in outline at the outset.
+The share purchase agreement will proceed more smoothly with a good and signed heads of terms in place before drafting starts.

 - Agree heads of terms with seller and consider responsibility for costs and appropriate exclusivity period during which the seller is prohibited from entering into negotiations with any other potential buyer.